Fair-Haired Dumbbell Lobby

 SOLUTION: The building is slated to house mid-sized creative agencies on each floor of the two towers.
-I began by creating user personas for the occupants of the building to determine their frame of mind and their values to better understand what they need from the space.
-Taking these findings into consideration, I designed an activated lobby experience which integrates and responds to elements from the exterior.
+I created user personas for the occupants of the building to determine their behaviors and values to better understand what they need from the lobby.
+Taking these findings into consideration, I designed an activated experience which correlates with design elements on the exterior.

 DELIVERABLES & SERVICES: User Personas, Design Concept, Design Plans, Lobby Execution, Custom Wall + Artwork + Furniture, and Wayfinding Design.

-RESULTS: The entire lobby is custom designed, fabricated and hand painted and features custom furniture.
-Design Milk posted our photo of the finished lobby on Instagram and their post received over 2.5K likes.
+RESULTS: The entire lobby is custom designed, fabricated and hand painted.
+Design Milk posted our photo of the space on Instagram and it received over 2.5K likes.

 The end user works a Creative Agency and walks through this lobby daily.
 To juxtapose the busy, vibrant, organic design on the exterior, we created a calm, minimal, geometric experience on the interior.
 The lobby is activated as a soothing space that promotes a moment of quiet inspiration.